QWP leader flays PTI govt for reneging on pledges

 CHARSADDA: Qaumi Watan Party (QWP) provincial Chairman Sikandar Hayat Khan Sherpao said on Monday that the Pakistan Tehreek-e-Insaf (PTI) rulers had claimed to establish a state on the Madina State model, but they had compounded the miseries of the people through their acts.

 Addressing a gathering in Shodag Union Council here, he said that the PTI rulers had added to the country’s foreign debt.
-On this occasion, PTI workers, including Amir Zaman Khan, Mohammad Ameen Khan, Nasir Khan, Rabnawaz Khan and others announced joining the QWP.
-They reposed confidence in the QWP leadership and vowed to work for strengthening the part at the grassroots level.
 Sikandar Sherpao said inflation and unemployment had made life miserable for the have-nots, but the rulers were least bothered to provide them relief.